xnau/pardibee/readme.txt

 == Upgrade Notice ==

-2.6.2 is a bugfix release
+2.7 is a feature and bugfix update

 == Plugin Support ==